 Impairment of bowel movement that results in 3–4 episodes of loose or liquid-like stools a day is generally categorized as diarrhea.

 Based on causes and symptoms, diarrhea is classified into four major types.

 Osmotic diarrhea results from eating foods that draw water into your intestine instead of being absorbed.
-It is a considerable amount of watery or clear stools that last up to 10 days, are infrequent, and can be associated with fever, abdominal pain, nausea, or vomiting.
-A very soft stool or one that is excessively runny (diarrhea of infancy) is typical and non-threatening.
-Malnutrition, antibiotics, and bowel diseases such as Crohn’s disease can cause this type of diarrhea.
+It is a considerable amount of watery or clear stools that last up to 10 days, is infrequent and can be associated with fever, abdominal pain, nausea, or vomiting.
+A very soft stool or excessively runny (diarrhea of infancy) is typical and non-threatening.
+Malnutrition, antibiotics, and bowel diseases such as Crohn’s can cause this type of diarrhea.

 Ingredients that often cause osmotic diarrhea include the following:

 - Sweeteners made with artificial ingredients, like aspartame and saccharin

 Medicines and medical treatments can also cause osmotic diarrhea, including:

 - A certain class of antibiotics

 - Laxatives containing salts like sodium phosphate, magnesium sulfate, and magnesium phosphate